ifnesi/pydatagen/readme.md

 </span>
 options:<span style="color:green">
-  -h, --help            show this help message and exit --schema-filename SCHEMA_FILENAME
+  -h, --help            show this help message and exit --client-id CLIENT_ID
+                        Producer's Client ID (if not set the default is pydatagen_XXXXXXXX, where XXXXXXXX is a unique id based on topic and schema filename)
+  --schema-filename SCHEMA_FILENAME
                         Avro schema file name (files must be inside the folder resources/) --keyfield KEYFIELD   Name of the field to be used as message key (required if argument --key-json is set)